bioinfomaticsCSU/EPGA2/README.md

 De Novo Assembler
 =================

-EPGA2 updates some modules in EPGA which can improve memory efficiency in genome asssembly.
+EPGA2 updates some modules in EPGA which can improve memory efficiency in genome asssembly (for read shorter than 50).

 1)Installing.